zainkashif1122/Food-Restaurant-Website/README.md

 - [`Desktop View`](desktopViewScreenRecording): Experience the clean layout, responsive design, and intuitive navigation on a large screen.
 - [`Mobile View`](mobileViewScreenRecording): See how the design adapts for smaller screens, offering a user-friendly interface optimized for mobile browsing.

+> **Note:** The quality of these screen recordings has been reduced to comply with GitHub's 25MB file size limit.

 ## Technologies Used
 ### **Languages**:
 - **HTML5**: For structuring the web pages.